Your WordPress install can be as secure or insecure as you want. Learn which five things are the most important when it comes to security.

 We’ve already discussed that every piece of software ever written (and being written) is full of bugs waiting to be exploited.

-Same goes for PHP.
+The same goes for PHP.

 Even if you’re using the latest version of PHP, you can’t be sure what vulnerabilities exist and might get discovered overnight.
-The solution is to hide a particular header sent by your web server (never heard of headers? read this!) when a browser connects with it:
+The solution is to hide a particular header sent by your web server (never heard of headers? read this!) when a browser connects with it: x-powered-by.

 Here’s what it looks like if you check the dev tools of your favorite browser: